cristSKL/DataAnalysisOnDataRolesSkills/README.md

 - Python showed a steady increase in demand throughout the year.
 Although there was a dim in September, demand surged significantly by year end.
 It even has the potential to overtake SQL as the most in demand skill for Data Engineer in the future
 - Hadoop showed an overal decline, stabilizing at a lower demand level aftear peaking in February.
 This may reflect a shift away from traditional big data framework toward more modern cloud based or real time platforms.

 ## 3. How well do top data jobs pay in Indonesia?
+Based on thiss, what is the most optimal skill to learn?

 To answer this question, I will break it down into two parts.
 First, I will identify the six most popular data roles in Indonesia by analyzing the number of job listings and their median annual salary distribution.
 Second, from these top six roles, I will compare the most in-demand skills with the highest-paying skills to determine which ones are the most worthwhile to learn.